All You Need to Know About the Abu Dhabi Toll Gate Registration

 What are Darb Toll Gate Charges

-- No toll fee will be imposed during non-peak hours on Sundays and official holidays
+- No toll charges are applied on Sundays and official public holidays.

 Fine for Passing a Toll Gate Without Registration

 A grant period of 10 days is given to motorists after their unregistered vehicles enter any Toll Gate of Abu Dhabi.
-However, if you do not register your vehicle within the grace period:
+However, if you do not register your vehicle within the grace period, you face the following fines:

-- You will be fined AED100 on the first day after the grace period
+- AED 100 on the first day unregistered use after the grace period

 Who is Exempted from paying Abu Dhabi Toll?